mkitzan/llvm-explore/README.md

 -	[`PrimitiveBranchPass`](https://github.com/mkitzan/llvm-explore/blob/master/pass/PrimitiveBranchPass.cpp)
 -	[`UnusedStorePass`](https://github.com/mkitzan/llvm-explore/blob/master/pass/UnusedStorePass.cpp)

-After executing the pipeline, the IR output of `min` and `max` matches the IR output of Clang 9 with optimization enabled.
-However, `branchless_min` and `branchless_max` do not match the optimized output of Clang 9.
-The branchless functions use "clever" tricks to eliminate branching at the C level which obfuscates the actual behavior of the code.
-This obfuscation makes it harder to pattern match and optimize as a result.

 A full `lit` test suite exists for the passes in the `test` subdirectory.
 The test suite must be run from the `test` subdirectory created in the cmake build directory.

 ## Redundant Load Pass